vaishn99/HealthifyMe-Story/readme.md

 <br />

 ## Note: <br />
-- This time,the following approach taken : instead of writting huge sentences, this time it is to the point.<br />
+- This time,the following approach taken : instead of writting huge sentences, this time ,it is to the point.<br />
 - After each section, Lessons is given.It contains some points that are discussed in the class,which I believe have a close connection with subject.<br />